amperity/amperity-docs/amperity_datagrid/source/index.rst

 .. meta::
     :description lang=en:
-        An index for AmpID and DataGrid content with links to topics that cover all aspects of configuring Amperity.
+        An index for operators with links to topics that cover all aspects of configuring Amperity.

 .. meta::
     :content class=swiftype name=body data-type=text:
-        An index for AmpID and DataGrid content with links to topics that cover all aspects of configuring Amperity.
+        An index for operators with links to topics that cover all aspects of configuring Amperity.

 .. meta::
     :content class=swiftype name=title data-type=string: